dimplekumara1-sudo/Michael/SUPABASE_SETUP.md

-# Supabase Setup Guide for Michael Photography
+# Supabase Setup Guide for Micheal photographs

 This guide will help you set up Supabase for your photography business application.